Cantera/workshop-websites/README.md

 ### Venue

-The workshop will be held at [Northeastern University — Vancouver](https://g.page/NortheasternVAN?share), 410 West Georgia Street #1400, Vancouver, BC V6B 1Z3, Canada.
+The workshop will be held in downtown Vancouver, just 1km from the Combustion Symposium's Convention Center, at [Northeastern University — Vancouver](https://g.page/NortheasternVAN?share), 410 West Georgia Street #1400, Vancouver, BC V6B 1Z3, Canada.

 ### Code of Conduct